actionhero/actionhero/site/source/includes/docs/core/development_mode.md

 }
 ```

-actionhero's development mode is a little different than tools like [nodemon](https://github.com/remy/nodemon) in that it tries hard not to restart the server process.
+ActionHero's development mode is a little different than tools like [nodemon](https://github.com/remy/nodemon) in that it tries hard not to restart the server process.
 Changes to routes, tasks, and actions can simply replace those in memory when they are updated on disk.
 Other changes, like changes to `api.config` or initializers are more severe, and will restart the whole application (much like nodemon).

 To enable development mode simply set `developmentMode: true` in your `config/api.js`.

-Note that `api.config.general.developmentMode` is different from `NODE_ENV`, which by default is "development" (and is logged out when actionhero boots).  `NODE_ENV` is used to determine which config settings to use, and has no effect on developmentMode.
+Note that `api.config.general.developmentMode` is different from `NODE_ENV`, which by default is "development" (and is logged out when ActionHero boots).  `NODE_ENV` is used to determine which config settings to use, and has no effect on developmentMode.

 ## Effects of Development Mode